Rahul158-jpg/Reviewer-assignment-system/README.md

 # A Hybrid Knowledge Graph Based Model for Intelligent Reviewer Assignment

-This repository contains the code, datasets, experiments, and evaluation framework developed for the research paper:
+This repository contains the code, datasets, experiments, and evaluation system developed for the research paper:

-**"A Multi-Agent LLM and Knowledge Graph Framework for Intelligent Reviewer Assignment in Scholarly Publishing"**
+**"A Multi-Agent LLM and Knowledge Graph system for Intelligent Reviewer Assignment in Scholarly Publishing"**

 ---